 Now that I've edged closer to the water, here's the JFK Center for the Performing Arts, also seen from the Whitehurst Freeway upriver.

 In front is the confusing sculpture "War or Peace" by Jürgen Weber.

 And right near the JFK Center is the infamous Watergate Hotel.
 It is divided into West and East halves, seen respectively in the last two photos.
 Yeah, they look the same, except for the distinctive railings.

 Stepping back into downtown, the Calvary Baptist Church.

 Ornately impressive gateway to an otherwise underwhelming Chinatown.
 It's a little too much like the rest of the city, unfortunately.

-Major General George B. McClellan sits in his eponymous park at Connecticut and California Avenues.
+Major General George B. McClellan sits in his eponymous park at Connecticut Avenue and California Street.
 The Russian Federation Trade Representation building, certainly a former mansion or other original use, is just to the north.